 Focuses on the social, economic and intellectual changes and developments during the time of enormous creativity and transition from the 9th to the 14th centuries.
 Examines the social and intellectual synthesis of the medieval period as an essential link between the classical and modern worlds.
-Prerequisite: 100-level history course or instructor's permission.
 4 SH.